Some words about my relationship to and with code.

 - Recover a gzipped HTML response from the browser cache

-Much more to be found in the technology category of my blog.
+More to be found in the technology category of this blog.

 - Songkick events for Google’s Knowledge Graph, extracts tour dates for a certain artist from Songkick and converts the data to a special JSON-LD format, applicable for showing events in Google’s Knowledge Graph.
 Used by Milky Chance, The Black Feathers and others.